minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 Then, in runSimulation you should use *robot_type(...)* instead of *StandardRobot(...)* whenever you wish to instantiate a robot.
-(This will allow us to easily adapt the simulation to run with different robot implementations, which you’ll encounter in Problem #5.)
+(This will allow us to easily adapt the simulation to run with different robot implementations, which you'll encounter in Problem #5.)

 Feel free to write whatever helper functions you wish.

-We have provided the getNewPosition method of Position, which you may find helpful:
+We have provided the getNewPosition method of Position, which you may find helpful.

-    class Position(object):
-        def getNewPosition(self, angle, speed):
-            """
-            Computes and returns the new Position after a single clock-tick has passed, with this object as the current position, and with the specified angle and speed.
-            Does NOT test whether the returned position fits inside the room.
-            angle: float representing angle in degrees, 0 <= angle < 360
-            speed: positive float representing speed
-            Returns: a Position object representing the new position.
-            """

 For your reference, here are some approximate room cleaning times.
 These times are with a robot speed of 1.0.
+However, these are only intended as guidelines.
+Depending on the exact details of your implementation, you may get times different from ours.
+That is probably fine, too.

 * One robot takes around 150 clock ticks to completely clean a 5x5 room.
 * One robot takes around 190 clock ticks to clean 75% of a 10x10 room.
 * One robot takes around 310 clock ticks to clean 90% of a 10x10 room.
 * One robot takes around 3250 clock ticks to completely clean a 20x20 room.

-(These are only intended as guidelines.
-Depending on the exact details of your implementation, you may get times different from ours.)

-You should also check your simulation’s output for speeds other than 1.0.
+You should also check your simulation's output for speeds other than 1.0.
 One way to do this is to take the above test cases, change the speeds, and make sure the results are sensible.

 #### Visualizing robots (Optional, but cool and should be easy to do)

-We’ve provided some code to generate animations of your robots as they go about cleaning a room.
+We've provided some code to generate animations of your robots as they go about cleaning a room.
 These animations can also help you debug your simulation by helping you to visually determine when things are going wrong.

-Here’s how to run the visualization:
+Here's how to run the visualization:

 1. In your simulation, at the beginning of a trial, do the following to start an animation: